thobelacs/Contribute-to-OMP-Public-Repos/OMP-Contribution-Acknowledgement.md

-# Open Manufacturing Platform Contribution Acknowlegement
+# Open Manufacturing Platform Contribution Acknowledgement

 > This document is provided as a reference, its content will be incorporated in the CLA contract available in the OMP EasyCLA bot.
 > OMP members and non-members will need to sign this document via the EasyCLA in order to submit Pull Requests against OMP public repositories.